Differentiable Singular Value Decomposition: RAD dot product identities and chain rule

 Notice that for $\mb{B}$ being an analytic function of $\mb{A}$, the second term in the Trace operator on each side of \Cref{eq:trace_identity_non_analytic} becomes zero, effectively reducing to \Cref{eq:trace_identity_analytic}.

-We can also expand \Cref{eq:trace_identity_non_analytic} into real and imaginary components which is more convinient to deal with in many cases where the real and imaginary components are derived separately. \Cref{eq:trace_identity_non_analytic} can be written as
+We can also expand \Cref{eq:trace_identity_non_analytic} into real and imaginary components which is more convenient to deal with in many cases where the real and imaginary components are derived separately. \Cref{eq:trace_identity_non_analytic} can be written as

 where we used the trace identity that $\tr{\mb{A}} = \tr{\mb{A}^\intercal}$.